danilonishi/spotify-saver/README.md

 This will start the API server with an integrated web interface that you can access at `http://localhost:8000`.
 The web interface provides:

-- **Easy URL input**: Paste a Spotify link or a YouTube album/playlist link
+- **Easy URL input**: Paste a Spotify track, album, or playlist link, a YouTube video, or a YouTube album/playlist link
 - **Full configuration**: All download options available through an intuitive interface
 - **Real-time progress**: Monitor download progress and see detailed logs
+- **Download cancellation**: Stop an active download
+- **Overwrite control**: Keep existing files by default or replace them on request
 - **Responsive design**: Works on desktop and mobile devices
 - **Automatic browser opening**: Opens your default browser automatically

 ### Web Interface Features:
-- ✅ URL validation for Spotify links
+- ✅ URL validation for Spotify and supported YouTube links
-- ✅ Configurable audio format (M4A/MP3) and bitrate
+- ✅ Configurable audio format (M4A/MP3) and bitrate (MP3/256 kbps by default)
 - ✅ Toggle lyrics and NFO file generation
+- ✅ Stop active downloads and choose whether to overwrite existing files
 - ✅ Custom output directory
 - ✅ Real-time download progress
 - ✅ Activity log with timestamps